Xernas78/FakeSrv/README.md

 You can also add the favicon of the server by adding a 64x64 icon.png file to your server directory.

+## Special

+You can add a program variable by adding "debug" at the end of your java command to execute the jar (java -jar GlowstoneFake.jar debug) to display the packets sent and received by the server

 ### Thanks to https://wiki.vg for all the resources that helped me make this project